farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

 2. `identity` - generate or validate hub identities
 3. `status` - status reports on sync, storage and other systems.
 4. `dbreset` - clear the database.
-4. `events-reset` - clear l2 events data from the db.
-4. `profile` - profile the storage usage of the db.
+5. `profile` - profile the storage usage of the db.
-5. `console` - start an interactive repl console for debugging.
+6. `console` - start an interactive repl console for debugging.

 Commands must invoked with yarn by running: